Outpatient Alcohol Rehab Treatment Options

 - Family therapy: Many outpatient alcohol rehab programs also offer family therapy.
 This is an essential component of treatment, as it helps families understand and support their loved one’s recovery.

-- Aftercare planning: Once a patient completes an outpatient alcohol rehab program, they must have a plan in place for continuing care and support.
+- Aftercare planning: Once a patient completes an outpatient alcohol rehab program, they must have a plan in place for continuing care and support also known as drug and alcohol aftercare.
 This could include 12-step meetings, Alcoholics Anonymous, sober living arrangements, and ongoing individual or group counseling.

 How to prepare for outpatient alcohol rehab